electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 In digital publishing, the term 'accessibility' most often refers to making content accessible to people with disabilities.
 It's valuable to extend this to include anyone who might struggle to access content: people who can't afford data; who have small, cheap phones; who live in rural areas; or who live under oppressive regimes.

 As you work in digital publishing, you will have more and more opportunities to make accessibility decisions.

-## Further reading

-- ['Ebook'](https://www.britannica.com/technology/e-book){:.show-url} in the Encyclopaedia Britannica
-- [Ebooks for All: Building digital libraries in Ghana with Worldreader](https://craigmod.com/essays/worldreader/){:.show-url} by Craig Mod
-- [The Once and Future Ebook](https://electricbookworks.com/kb/abcs/the-once-and-future-ebook-by-john-siracusa/){:.show-url} by John Siracusa
-- [Better than Free](http://kk.org/thetechnium/better-than-fre/){:.show-url} by Kevin Kelly